hattipjs/hattip/readme.md

     return new Response("Hello from HatTip.");
   } else if (pathname === "/about") {
     return new Response(
-      "This HTTP handler works in Node.js and Cloudflare Workers.", );
+      "This HTTP handler works in Node.js, Cloudflare Workers, and Fastly.", );
   } else {
     return new Response("Not found.", { status: 404 });